xafero/java-keyring/README.md

 ## Public Service Announcement ##

 Please keep in mind the above isn't only about gnome/secret service.
-Both os-x and window will ask the runtime to allow "java" to connect to the key ring.
+Both os-x and window will ask the runtime to allow __java__ to connect to the key ring.
 This should be considered a vunlrability, as all java apps will be allowed access.
 I personally wouldn't store any credentials in the system keyring, ever, and especially on a system allowing any java app access.

-That said, anything I would be comfortable storing in plain text (passwords in you may be forced to store in .m2/settings.xml, developement databases, etc) the things a developer usually has to store in plain text because there is no better option would be fine to store in the keyring.
-At least you can look them up in all your tests/apps in a single location.
+That said, anything I would be comfortable storing in plain text would be fine.
+For example, passwords you may be forced to store in ~/.m2/settings.xml, developement databases creds, etc) or any of the things a developer usually has to store in plain text because there is no better option would be fine to store in the keyring.
+At least you can look them up in all your tests/apps in a single location if you are consistent with your service/user naming.

 Use a real password manager for your real secrets.
-Something like, keypass, enpass, 1password, bitwarden, etc.  Keep that password manager locked.
-Use a secondary factory if you can with important services, particularly financial, and e-mail, and if you're in to that sort of thing, social sites - like github.
+Something like Keypass, Enpass, 1Password, Bitwarden, etc.  Keep that password manager locked.
+Use a secondary factory if you can with important services, particularly financial, and e-mail, and if you're in to that sort of thing, social sites - like github.com.

 ## Implementation ##